-Social Learning.
 In discussing math strategies, several children referred to social learning in the subject and considered this from differing perspectives, corresponding to previous knowledge of social coping strategies for children (Petronzi et al., 2017).
-For example, a child felt nervous when having done math work alone and contrasted with another who indicated that being able to help others was self-assuring and seemingly affirms a secure ability.
+For example, one child felt nervous about having done math work alone, contrasted with another child who indicated that being able to help others was self-assuring and seemingly affirms a secure ability.